Suzuki Jimny review

 Cute but dated, the Suzuki Jimny offers rugged 4x4 ability in a package that's the size of a city car

 There are two trim levels; SZ3 and SZ4, although neither is particularly well equipped.
-There’s only one engine option, too – an 84bhp 1.3-litre four-cylinder petrol – and it needs to be worked hard, while buyers going for SZ4 trim also get a choice of manual or automatic gearboxes.
-While the Jimny is funky looking and fun in the rough, it can’t disguise its age, and is outclassed on the road by the
+There’s only one engine option, too – an 84bhp 1.3-litre four-cylinder petrol – although buyers going for SZ4 trim also get a choice of manual or automatic gearboxes.
+In order to try and keep up with some of the more fashionable (and much more car-like) modern SUV crossover rivals, Suzuki also offers the Adventure special edition with a touchscreen sat-nav system.

 Engines, performance and drive